AI Inference

 espdl.YOLO11nPose) adds 17 COCO keypoints per detection.Classification (

-Thresholds can be tuned at runtime with set_thresholds without reloading the model, which is handy when adapting to lighting or distance.
+Thresholds and result limits can often be tuned at runtime without reloading the model, which is useful when adapting to lighting, distance, or scene density.

 Memory and performance

 Models and their activation buffers are large and are allocated in PSRAM.
-Load a model once and reuse the wrapper across frames rather than recreating it per frame.
+Load a model once and reuse it across frames rather than recreating it per frame.
 Call deinit() (or drop the last reference) to free a model when you are done.
-Detection cost scales with input resolution, so smaller models such as espdet_pico run at higher frame rates than full-size networks.
+Inference cost usually scales with input resolution and model size, so smaller models generally run at higher frame rates than full-size networks.